WOVEN

 Delivered by Sydney K Smith

-Building on techniques for communicating your creative practice, this workshop explores how to use your artistic skills and perspective to facilitate meaningful learning experiences.
-Learn how your unique creative approach can become a powerful tool for guiding discussions, workshops, and collaborative sessions.
-We'll cover facilitation fundamentals while helping you discover how your art form naturally lends itself to engaging and inspiring others in group settings.
+This workshop was designed to teach artists how to use their creative practice as a powerful tool for guiding discussions, workshops, and collaborative sessions.
+The workshop covered facilitation fundamentals while helping artists discover how their art form naturally lends itself to engaging and inspiring others in group settings.

 As a performer, Sydney is passionate about improvisation and emotional truth in delivery.
 Recently, he has been working in film as well as appearing in several London West End productions.